 About this event

-Welcome to the UK Squirrel Accord Anniversary Conference.
+Ticket sales are now closed for the UK Squirrel Accord Anniversary Conference.

-Join us 25-26 June 2025 at the University of Greenwich for two days filled with insightful discussions and networking opportunities.
+On 25-26 June 2025 we are welcomed by the University of Greenwich for two days filled with insightful discussions and networking opportunities.
 This in-person event will bring together experts to celebrate the ten-year anniversary of the UK Squirrel Accord partnership.
-Sessions will cover conservation, management and research, and include opportunity to feed into development of our new multi-year strategy.

 Conference sessions & talks